 Four words to the teenage me: You don’t know everything.

 Thankfully through the years you will be humbled by your Gracious God who opposes the proud.
 In your teens you are full hope for the future and you have been given amazing gifts and talents to reach them.
 But you will learn that that, too, will fade.
 As a teenager, you love change and gets excited over every little thing and well… you still do.
-At 25, you will have moved locations (including schools and houses) ten times in your live.
+At 25, you have moved locations (houses, apartments and schools) thirteen times in your live.
 You will embrace change; being in different schools, towns and countries will influence your life for the better!
 You will also come to be a pro in being alone, even though at the moment only the thought of it scares you.
 You will learn that there are seasons of walking alone in life and seasons of walking with someone.
 It is okay to walk your path of life alone with God for that season.
-It might just be the best and most rewarding season for your future.
+It might just be the best and most rewarding season of your life.

 You are still quite naive and young, even in your spiritual life and you don’t yet understand how big, glorious and almighty God is.
-He is powerful and sovereign over ALL.
+He is powerful and sovereign over all.
 Over time you will learn to see His hand in everything and every day you will be amazed at how meticulous and in detail God works.
 Your brother, for instance, is not merely your earthly twin brother (who also turns 25 tomorrow), but he is your brother in Christ.
 I know that we are twins for a reason; He has knit us together into the womb, so that into His likeness, we’d grow together as Biblical brother and sister of God.
 I praise God for his role in my life.
 He is a true man of God, a pioneer who God is busy forming into the image of Christ.
-God has made him a brother who above everything, cares about his family’s salvation.
+God has made him a brother who above everything, cares about his family’s and friends’ salvation.
 I can count on him for wisdom from the Holy Spirit, for encouragement late at night over the phone and for accountability in everything I ought to be doing for God.
-By his pure humbleness, he will not like being exposed in my letter, but today is our second birthday ever that is not spent together.
+Out of his pure humbleness, he will not like being exposed in my post, but today is our second birthday in 25 years that will not be spent together.
 He has been with me every step of the way, literally.
 I thank God for turning him into this man of Christ to build His kingdom.
 What a privilege to say that he is my twin brother and always will be.
 Ten years ago he was rushed to the ICU and walked out alive.
 He miraculously survived 3000 Volts electrical cables through his head.
-You both will eventually learn that his survival was indeed no accident in His big plan.
+You both will eventually learn that his survival was indeed no accident in God’s big plan.

 Right now you’ve got big plans and you are quite set in your ways and habits.
 But in time, God will replace your worldly music and books with songs of praise and His words of wisdom.
 Facebook had only just begun and after ten years you will eventually see all the social media accounts for what they really are and you will make the bold decision to remove yourself from all of it.
 You are free.
 All this sounds very harsh now, but one day you will understand…